maistra/istio-operator/README.md

 #### Sidecar Injector

-* Sidecar proxy init containers are always privileged, regardless of `global.proxy.privileged` setting.
+* Sidecar proxy init containers have been configured as privileged, regardless of `global.proxy.privileged` setting.
 * The opt-out mechanism for injection has been modified when `sidecarInjectorWebhook.enableNamespacesByDefault` is enabled.
   Namespaces now opt-out by adding an `istio.openshift.com/ignore-namespace` label to the namespace.
 * A named `targetPort` has been added to the Sidecar Injector Service.